jromerolara/Getting-and-Cleaning-Data-Final-Project/README.md

 ## Overview

-This repository was to complete the final project assignment ofof Getting and Cleaning Data Coursera course.
+This repository was crated in order to complete the final project assignment ofof Getting and Cleaning Data Coursera course.

 The Study Design is as follows: